-He looked excitedly into my nervous eyes as he slid his strong arms around my frail waist.
-He then nudged me gently to follow him.
+He looked excitedly into my nervous eyes as he slid his strong arms around my waist and gently nudged me to follow him.
 That’s when I got to know the severity of the words “Take you” that we had repeated during our marriage vows.
-He was literally taking me and not even my father bothered to claim me!
-I was nervous but I was home.
+He was literally taking me and not even my father bothered to claim me.
+I was nervous.

 Moments later, I was ushered into the room where we would spend our honeymoon night.
 I was totally speechless.
 It was like I was dumb.
 One question kept repeating it’s self in my mind; “What next?”

-We had a great night cuddling.
-Wow, that was a dream come true.
+We cuddled that night and that eases the tension.
+It was a dream come true.
 The breakfast in the morning was heavenly.
-It tasted like it was prepared by Cherubim.
-“Maybe the Lord is rewarding us for being pure in the relationship,” I thought to myself.
+It tasted like it was prepared by Cherubim, ‘Maybe the Lord is rewarding us for being pure in the relationship,’ I thought to myself.

 Our honeymoon was in Kenya so we travelled the next day.
 Up on the bus we hopped.
 I kept a bottle of soda to take as we watched a movie in the bus.
 At some point, my bottle fell down which may have stimulated gas in it.
 That’s when the problems began.
-As I opened my Fanta to take a sip, the bottle top sprung off with a ferocious pop and landed right on my left side eye with a loud noise.
+As I opened my Fanta later to take a sip, the bottle top sprung off with a ferocious pop and landed right on my left eye.

 When we arrived in Nairobi, my husband catered for the necessary bookings and slowly led me to the room.